ijsf/bitlog.it/20220118_asic_roundup_of_open_source_riscv_cpu_cores.md

 - A standard I/O template was generated with Innovus with a square floorplan.
 This means that the area is most likely not used efficiently which will affect the utilization and maximum clock frequency.
 - Only the CPU core with the register file and a standardized bus (Wishbone, AXI, AHB, etc.) was taken into account.
 No full SoCs were used to make the comparisons more fair.

+These results are just for fun and to give a very rough estimation of what could be achieved when implemented as an ASIC.
+There is no SoC, no interconnect, no SRAM, no off-chip memories, etc. so take these results with a mountain of salt.
+Still, I think it is interesting to see how cores meant to run primarily on FPGAs map onto an ASIC.

+Also, since I went for the maximum clock speed, it increases the area quite a bit.
+To squeeze the last bit of performance out of a design, the usage of buffers shoots up, which increases area and power usage.
+So this choice negatively impacts cores that are optimized for area in a more disproportionate manner.

 ## SERV (RV32I, RV32IM, RV32Zicsr)

 The [award-winning](https://riscv.org/blog/2018/12/risc-v-softcpu-contest-highlights/) [SERV](https://github.com/olofk/serv) CPU by [Olof Kindgren](https://twitter.com/OlofKindgren) is a bit-serial RISC-V CPU that is focussed on being as minimal as possible.
-It may not be the fastest CPU, but it is indeed the smallest RISC-V CPU in this roundup (tied with the [FemtoRV32-quark](#Quark) found further down in this post).
+It may not be the fastest CPU, but actually, it is also **not** the smallest RISC-V CPU in this roundup (which would be the [FemtoRV32-quark](#Quark) found further down in this post).
 Here, I used [SERV version 1.1.0](https://github.com/olofk/serv/tree/1.1.0) with the default configuration (rv32i).

 ![SERV v1.10](images/serv110.png)